Business Administration - Business Analytics Concentration, AAB

 BUSM 1170 - Business Communications

 This course introduces foundational business communication principles and practices.
 Students will learn to analyze different communication situations; to plan and design oral and written communications; to communicate effectively using appropriate formats, styles, and technologies; and to apply critical thinking and problem-solving skills in order to achieve desired communication objectives.
+(TAG# OBU005)

 CISS 1230 - Microsoft Access

 This course is an introductory course in databases using Microsoft Access for Windows.
 Through a series of hands-on exercises, the student will create and manage databases.
 Topics include: creating, saving, formatting, and editing tables; designing reports; creating formulas; working with records; creating forms; writing queries; and establishing table relations.
 Semesters available: Day - F, Sp, Su Evening - F, Sp, Su